-If there exists a discontinuity in tangency at the trailing edge of the intersection between the parts to be joined by the fillet, then the fillet surfaces may be extended behind the trailing edge to provide a closed aerodynamic fairing.
-This fairing need not consist of arcs of constant radius, but, relative to the fillet immediately preceding the trailing edge, it may be no larger in cross section than and no longer than three times the maximum fillet arc radius at this point.
+If there exists a discontinuity in tangency at the trailing edge of the intersection between the parts to be joined by the fillet, then the fillet surfaces may be extended behind the trailing edge to provide a closed aerodynamic fairing may be added.
+This fairing need not consist of arcs of constant radius, but, relative to the fillet immediately behind preceding the trailing edge.
+This fairing must be, it may be no larger in cross section than the preceding fillet and any trailing edge immediately adjacent to the fillet and no longer than three times the maximum fillet arc radius at this point.